 Based on the simulation carried out, the Group manages the cash flow interest rate risk through variable to fixed interest rate swap.
 These interest rate swaps have the economic effect of converting loans at variable interest rates into loans at fixed interest rates.
 Generally, the Group obtains foreign long-term resources with variable interest and exchanges them for a fixed interest rate lower than those that would be available if the Group had obtained the external resources directly at fixed interest rates.
+Under interest rate swaps, the Group undertakes with third parties to exchange, on a regular basis, the difference between the fixed interest and the variable interest based on the principal notionals contracted.

-Under interest rate swaps, the b) Credit risk
+b) Credit risk